 Tuition Exchange Program Guidelines for Iona Employees

-Iona College participates in the Tuition Exchange program according to the following policies and guidelines.
+Iona University participates in the Tuition Exchange program according to the following policies and guidelines.

 The Tuition Exchange Program (TE) provides the opportunity for eligible dependent children of college employees to receive undergraduate scholarships at participating member institutions.
 Currently, there are over 600 member institutions.
 A list of member institutions is available on the Tuition Exchange Program website.